rlhatton/RossROS/README.md

 # RossROS

-RossROS is a minimal robot operating system written in Python.
+RossROS is a minimal robot operating system designed to teach principles of concurrent interactions between sensing, processing and acting elements of a system.

-## Why RossROS?
+## Why Use RossROS?

 RossROS is a lightweight means of setting up a set of multitasked processes, passing messages with a publish-subscribe model (conceptually similar to the "topics" model used in ROS).
 Its design is targeted at two main educational use-cases: